FINLAND ARCTIC CHALLENGE LIVE

 There were sore knees and tired bodies, but everyone was in great spirits (and some were drinking spirits 🤣).

-Just as the group finished up dinner prepared by our host, Joanna, the northern lights began to show.
+Just as the group finished up dinner prepared by our host, Johanna and Kalle, the northern lights began to show.
 Streaks of green and red could be seen from the horizon, with white streaks shooting up from the bottom.
 As the tired runners started making their way back to their cabins, the green became more pronounced, making it more difficult to leave the show.

 Sooo, the big question is…who won?
 Well, even though this was a timed event, it wasn’t meant to be a “race” per se.
 Instead, it (and all of the activities this week) are a “challenge.”
 So most of the runners took the event in stride (pun intended) and just enjoyed the day.
 Others, well, they ran hard!
 Here’s the breakdown:

-1. Davis from Latvia – 4:50 (Ran longer distance and, um, ran faster than the shorter distance runners!)
+1. Davis from Latvia – 4:50 (Ran the full marathon and, um, ran faster than the shorter distance runners!)

 2. Lois from Scotland – 4:18